• Skip to primary navigation

 • Vegan Zucchini Avocado Grilled Cheese Sandwiches

-Store the creamy broccoli salad in an airtight container in the fridge and it will stay fresh for 4-5 days.
+Store the creamy broccoli salad in an airtight container in the fridge for 2-3 days.

-I don't recommend freezing the salad because the creamy cashew sauce becomes a little watery once it's defrosted.
+I don't recommend freezing the salad because the texture of the broccoli changes once it has been defrosted.
+Also, the creamy sauce becomes a little watery once it's defrosted.
 This salad is best enjoyed fresh or made the day before if you need to.

 A white platter filled with vegetables on a gray background.